infinimineralex/Bastion/README.md

 ---

 Bastion is designed for users who value privacy and security above all.
-By keeping your data local and encrypted, Bastion ensures that your sensitive information remains yours—and yours alone.
+By keeping your data local and encrypted, Bastion ensures that your sensitive information remains yours, and yours alone.